Hi, I’m dr. Naomi watkins

 • The Power of the Collective: We believe in shared authority.
 The wisdom in this work is shared, ensuring you never feel isolated or reliant on a single source of truth in your change.

-Honoring Place
+Honoring place

 My own deep rooting is in Salt Lake City, Utah, on the traditional and ancestral homelands of the Shoshone, Goshute, and Ute Tribes.
 This connection to the land and its history informs the wisdom I bring to my practice and every teaching I share.
 We recognize that the ground we stand on is part of the story we are rewriting.
 We honor the indigenous stewards who have long understood the resilience of this ecosystem.